 Lake Allatoona is a reservoir built by the US Army Corps of Engineers on the Etowah River in Georgia’s northwest region.
 The ruins of Etowah’s town are now at the bottom of the lake.
-Flood control, hydroelectric power generation, water supply, quality, fish and wildlife management, and recreation are all possible uses of Lake Allatoona.
+Flood control, hydroelectric power generation, water supply, quality fish and wildlife management, and recreation are all uses of Lake Allatoona.
+The fish in the lake include bass, crappie, catfish, and bream.
 With 270 miles of shoreline and 12,000 acres (48.6 km2) to explore, this massive lake is perfect for boating and fishing.

-Not only is Allatoona beautiful, but it is also one of the cleanest lakes in the state that offers pure drinking water to the surrounding communities.
+Not only is Allatoona beautiful, but it is also one of the cleanest lakes in the state. offering pure drinking water to the surrounding communities.
 Camping, boat ramps, marinas, and parks abound on Lake Allatoona.
 You can go to the swimming areas, rent a boat, have a great picnic, or go fishing while admiring the magnificent Georgia scenery.

 9. Lake Sinclair

 Situated in the historical heartland of Milledgeville, Georgia, you will find the gem of Lake Sinclair.
 Operated by Georgia Power, Lake Sinclair came to life in 1953.
-It is a man-made lake encompassing 15,300 acres (62.04 km2) of winding coves and several vast stretches of open water, boasting 417 miles of shoreline.
+It is an artificial lake encompassing 15,300 acres (62.04 km2) of winding coves and several vast stretches of open water, boasting 417 miles of shoreline.
 It is a prime location for fishing, tournaments, swimming, boating, and camping and even offers several marinas for the convenience of locals and visitors.
+There are several varieties of bass and catfish as well as crappie, and sunfish.
 Since Lake Sinclair is one of the cleanest lakes in Georgia, there are no eating restrictions on the fish caught out of it.
 The clarity of the water on Lake Sinclair varies depending on where you go.
-This lake has mud, sand, and rock bottom and is not as pristine as mountain rock bottom lakes.
+This lake has mud, sand, and rock bottoms and is not as pristine as mountain rock bottom lakes.

 8. Lake Oconee

 Lake Oconee is a reservoir on the Oconee River near Greensboro and Eatonton in central Georgia, United States.
 This large lake covers a surface area of 19,071 acres (77.09 km2) and has 374 miles of shoreline.
-Those who prefer to fish from the bank or a boat can find lots of fishing holes on the lake.
+Those who prefer to fish from the bank or a boat can find lots of fishing spots on the lake.
 Here you’ll find crappie, catfish, white bass, bluegill, stripers, hybrid striped bass, and sunfish.
-Just a river connects Lake Oconee and Lake Sinclair.
-Up the river is Lake Oconee—a family-friendly spot with local gift shops, on-site lodging, picnic areas, and options for boating, fishing, and golfing.
+Lake Oconee is a family-friendly spot with local gift shops, on-site lodging, picnic areas, and options for boating, fishing, and golfing.
 The possibilities at Lake Oconee are virtually endless, from markets to boutiques, breweries, restaurants, and eateries.
-It is a must-see attraction on your next trip to Georgia Lake.
+It is a must-see attraction on your next trip to a Georgia lake.

 7. West Point Lake